cchromak/Birthday-Event-Creator/README.md

 # Birthday-Event-Creator

 ## Description
-Simple script made for my family to create Goolge calendar events via Google Sheets and Apps script.
+Simple script made for my family to create Google calendar events via Google Sheets and Apps script.

 All you need is a Google account and 10 minutes.